-Positive Psychology in the Schools Laboratory Member University of South Carolina, Columbia, SC
+Positive Psychology in the Schools Laboratory Member

 Active member of research group.
 Responsibilities include designing studies, collecting data from middle and high school students, and managing and analyzing data.
 Study constructs related to subjective well-being and positive psychology, including life-satisfaction, student engagement, attachment, victimization, positive and negative affect, and self-efficacy, among others.
 Collaborate with other group members to synthesize and submit research for presentations.
 Research has been presented through local, regional, and national presentations as well as through publications.